crmky/Eclipse-Copyright-Generator/README.md

 # Eclipse Copyright Generator

-This is an Eclipse extension to help generating / updating copyright.
+This is an Eclipse extension to help generating and updating copyright in files.

-## Description
+## History

 Fork of [Eclipse Copyright Generator project](https://github.com/jmini/Eclipse-Copyright-Generator) on Github, which is a fork of the [Eclipse Copyright Generator project](http://sourceforge.net/projects/eclipsecopyrigh/) on sourceforge.